gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Domains page is where network domains are managed.
 Domains are used for setting FQDNs, joining Windows Instances to domains, and creating A-Records with DNS integrations.
 On create the domain controller and credentials for domain join must be provided.
     - This permission is recommended for those responsible for |morpheus| DNS and domain-join integrations.
     -
+  * - Infrastructure: Network IP Pools
+    - None, Read, Full
+    - Determines access to the IP Pools tab on the Infrastructure > Network page.
+    - The IP Pools page is where |morpheus| IP pools may be created.
+On create, a name and IP range are provided.
+Additionally, pools from IPAM integrations are displayed.
+    - This permission is recommended for those responsible for IP address management and those responsible for IPAM Integrations.
+    -
   * - Infrastructure: Network Proxies
     - None, Read, Full
     - Determines access to the Proxies tab on the Infrastructure > Networks page.